Where do Harvard Ophthalmology residents complete their internship?

 Junior residents cover the Emergency Department with a night-float system for 6 nights in a row, from 6pm to 8pm.

 While on night float, residents have no clinical responsibilities during the day.
 The seventh night is also covered by junior residents on a rotating schedule.
-Again, when covering a night shift in the Emergency Department, residents have clinical responsibilities either the day before or after.
+Again, when covering a night shift in the Emergency Department, residents do not have clinical responsibilities either the day before or after.

 How much call do residents take?